Why Yellowstone Has Teeth

 A trip to the grocery store involved a 30-mile snowmobile ride through bison herds over a treacherous pass.
 Everyone they knew -- including themselves -- was transformed by living amongst bison and bears, forest fires, avalanches, and whiteouts.
 The book explores the joys and the hardships of their lives.

-If you have trouble bringing up the links, go to the particular site and search for "Marjane Ambler."
+If you have trouble finding the link, go to the website home page and search for “Marjane Ambler."

 From Laura Paskus in High Country News:

 "In her memoir, Ambler doesn't romanticize the isolation of Yellowstone's backcountry in winter.
 At that time, Lake's winter population consisted of 12 employees and their spouses.
 With travel by snowmobile the only way in or out of the village – on a route that required crossing avalanche-prone Sylvan Pass – there was plenty of 'forced togetherness' and little privacy.
 The friendships forged in such intimate and interdependent conditions, however, have survived for decades."
 (See full review at http://www.hcn.org/issues/46.8/backcountry-memoir